obrienciaran/duckdb/README.md

 ## Getting started: Adding data 💾

 You can run the shell script found [here](https://github.com/obrienciaran/duckdb/tree/main/creating_data) to generate the same dummy data used for the remainder of these steps.
 Open a terminal and use `cd` to navigate to your folder of choice, then run the Bash script.
+The data will be in `.csv` format but can also be converted to `parquet`.

 - Create a table in the main schema
 ```